SAP-samples/btp-cf-multitenant-extension/discover/goal-and-outcome-of-mission/README.md

 ## Solution Highlights
 - Multitenancy (tenant-specific access)
 - Authentication and authorization of users
-- Service Manager implementaion for Schema creation and access
+- Service Manager implementation for schema creation and access
 - Database Credentials Caching for faster access
 - Tenant provisioning
 - Reuse of service dependency callback implementation
 - Use of SAP Cloud SDK to read/write data from SAP S/4HANA

-## Develop the Multitenant Application

-In the SAP BTP, Cloud Foundry environment, you can develop and run multitenant applications that can be accessed by multiple consumers (tenants) through a dedicated URL.

 ## Solution Diagram